mitcdh/learners/README.md

 Misc:

 * SSL certificates will be generated automatically unless you place your own in `docker/ssl/` as `learners.(crt|key)`
+* By default the docker compose command runs in the foreground, add the argument `-d` to run as a daemon.
 * Database:
   * In order to backup the database, copy the .db file at `docker/learners-data/data.db`
   * To provide an already existing database copy it to: `docker/learners-data/data.db` (before running the docker-compose command)